AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ## Service instance insights overview

-In the [!DNL Adobe Experience Platform] UI, click **[!UICONTROL Services]** in the left navigation.
+In the [!DNL Adobe Experience Platform] UI, select **[!UICONTROL Services]** in the left navigation.
 The **[!UICONTROL Services]** browser appears and displays available Adobe Intelligent Services.
-In the container for Attribution AI, click **[!UICONTROL Open]**.
+In the container for Attribution AI, select **[!UICONTROL Open]**.

 ![Accessing your instance](./images/insights/open_Attribution_ai.png)

 The Attribution AI service page appears.
 This page lists service instances of Attribution AI and displays information about them, including the name of the instance, conversion events, how often the instance is run, and the status of the last update.
-Click on a service instance name to begin.
+Select a service instance name to begin.

 >[!NOTE]
 >